Internet security awareness: Threats

 Tailgating is a physical security social engineering attack in which an unauthorized individual can access a location by following an authorized user into the location without the authorized user's knowledge.

 Piggybacking is a physical security social engineering attack in which an unauthorized individual can access a location by following an authorized user into the location with the authorized user's knowledge.

 Malware is software created and used for malicious intent.
 It includes a range of software to include but is not limited to viruses, trojan horses, worms, rootkits, spyware, and crypto-jacking.

 Ransomware is another cyber threat where attacks are carried out on the computer system but are often the result of a social engineering attack.
 This type of malware encrypts data and holds it for ransom which could paralyze the whole computer system.

 Internet of Things (IoT) based attacks are a form of cyber threat in the 21st century and beyond that leverage vulnerabilities in the embedded devices found in, i.e., cars, refrigerators, and smart speakers or digital assistants.

+Insider threats in cybersecurity (internet security) are security risks that come from individuals within an organization, such as employees or contractors, who have access to its systems and data.
+These threats can include data theft, sabotage, fraud, or espionage, posing significant risks due to the insider's knowledge and access.